awsdocs/amazon-lumberyard-user-guide/doc_source/debugging-physx.md

 You can specify the following values:
 + `1` – Enable debug visualizations\.
 By default, this value enables the collision shapes and edges for your PhysX entities\.
 + `2` – Enables all configuration options\.
 This enables all the available visualization options\.
 + `3` – Toggles the proximity based collider visualization\.
 This value applies only to mesh colliders\.
-See [Creating Mesh Colliders](component-physx-collider.md#creating-mesh-colliders)\.
+See [Physics asset colliders](component-physx-collider.md#physics-asset-colliders)\.
 + `0` – Disables debug visualizations\.

 Toggles a visual culling box frame\.